 - 1.8v LED

-This is a pretty simple circuit.
+This is a pretty simple circuit, the same in fact as one you would need to place a motion sensor light bulb in your garden.
 We just need to plug the motion sensor into a digital input pin and supply it 5v of power.
 We will then connect an LED and resistor to an output pin to indicate when motion has been detected.

 Initialize the board, the LED and motion detector.
 Then we just define a sensor listener that will be activated by the motion detector.
 An LED is connected to an output pin so we could get instant feedback when motion has been detected.